We value your privacy

 Make your bedroom an anti-pollen zone, making sure the windows are kept shut at all times.
 Washing your bedding regularly will also help, and make sure to not wear clothes you’ve worn outside in the bed - this will simply transfer pollen and other allergens to your sheets.

 Before bed, you can try making a homemade saline solution of saltwater, and rinsing your nose and throat with it.
-While unpleasant, this will rid your sinuses of microscopic pollen, physically flushing allergens out of your system.
+While unpleasant, this will rid your sinuses of microscopic pollen, physically flushing allergens out of your system, making it easier than if you were to try sleeping with a blocked nose.

 Wipe your eyelids with a baby wipe or wet flannel, too.
 This will have a soothing effect, as well as remove excess pollen from your face.